darksinge/k8s-training-5/README.md

 ## A Practical Example

-I'll walk through a practical example where we'll deploy a web app to our dev cluster.
-I prefer to learn by doing, so rather than read through the following material, we'll reference the following sections as we come across new concepts in the example.
+I'll walk through a practical example where we deploy the demo app to EKS.
+I prefer learning by doing, so rather than read through the following material, we'll use it as a reference as we come across new concepts in the example we'll be working.

 ## GitOps Intro